maegger/SHPProjFinder/README.md

 # SHPProjFinderDesktop

-Shapefile ProjectionFinder for Desktop without use of projfinder.com by Aaron , because there is no existing stable service.
+Shapefile ProjectionFinder for Desktop without use of projfinder.com by Aaron Racicot, because there is no existing stable service.
 More Information: http://www.egger-gis.at/shapefile-projectionfinder/